 LAND USE/PLANNING Would the Project: 24.
-Land Usea) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect? b) Disrupt or divide the physical arrangement of an established community (including a low-income or minority community)? $\boxtimes$ a) Would the Project cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?

-Source(s): Riverside County General Plan Land Use Element; Staff review; Map My County (Appendix A); and Figure 11, Zoning Classifications, provided in Section II, of this Initial Study.
+Land Use \square a) Cause a significant environmental impact due to a Ш Ш conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect? b) Disrupt or divide the physical arrangement of an \square established community (including a low-income or minority Ш Ш community)?
+Source(s): Riverside County General Plan Land Use (Appendix A); and Figure 11 , Zoning Class Initial Study. ifications, provided in Section II, of this initial Stady.